jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_ii.rst

     # True is a boolean
     # True is an integer
     # True is not a float
-    # the empty dictionary is false
+    # the empty dictionary is False

   This explains why my test with different :ref:`data types<data structures>` failed. :ref:`True<test_what_is_true>` and :ref:`False<test_what_is_false>` are integers_ and the :ref:`if statement<if statements>` in the ``only_takes_numbers`` :ref:`function<what is a function?>` only allowed integers_ and floats_.